Julieisbaka/github-authentication-sample/README.md

 5. A Pull Request is created with the changes
 6. A repository maintainer can review and merge the PR
 7. Once merged, the project appears on the site

-## Customization

-- Modify `index.html` to change the form fields or page layout
-- Update `styles.css` to customize the appearance
-- Adjust the GitHub Actions workflow in `.github/workflows/project-submission.yml`

 ## Security Considerations